American Folk Art Museum Logo

 Threads of Knowledge: The Intricacies of Hawaiian Textiles

-What that Quilt Knows About Me features quilts whose textiles and styles reflect global histories of conflict in the 18th and 19th centuries.
-One quilt in the exhibition is Ku’u Hae Aloha (“My Beloved Flag”), a rare 19th-century Hawaiian flag quilt that carries powerful political meaning in opposition to the United States’s annexation of Hawaii in 1893.
+What that Quilt Knows About Me features quilts whose textiles and styles reflect global histories of conflict of the 18th and 19th centuries.
+One quilt in the exhibition is Kuʻu Hae Aloha (“My Beloved Flag”), a rare 19th-century Hawaiian flag quilt that carries powerful political meaning in opposition to the United States’ military-backed illegal overthrow in 1893.

-The program “Threads of Knowledge: The Intricacies of Hawaiian Textiles” invites us to examine the ways in which vibrant Hawaiian cloth culture speaks to a complex system of material exchange and colonialism in the Pacific and beyond.
+The program “Threads of Knowledge: The Intricacies of Hawaiian Textiles” invites us to examine the ways in which vibrant Hawaiian cloth culture speaks to a complex system of material exchange, ongoing U.S. occupation and long-standing Indigenous-led efforts to resist, reclaim, and revitalize.

-Native Hawaiian artist and activist Bernice Akamine draws from a long tradition of Hawaiian weaving to reflect on the islands’ current historical and ecological moment.
-Weaved in kapa (a bark cloth made from the wauke plant), her protest piece Hae Hawaii strips the Hawaiian flag quilt down to its most basic element to express patriotic pride and the perseverance of the lāhui (sovereignty in Hawaiian).
+Native Hawaiian artist and activist Bernice Akamine draws from a long tradition of Hawaiian creative practices to reflect on the islands’ current historical and ecological moment.
+Composed in kapa (a bark cloth made from the wauke plant), her protest piece Hae Hawaii reconsiders the Hawaiian flag quilt at its most basic element to express patriotic pride and the perseverance of the lāhui (“the People”).

-Joiri Minaya, a Dominican-American multidisciplinary artist, destabilizes historic and contemporary representations of Indigenous identity by concealing bodies in tropical pattern design and fabric.
-In her series I can wear tropical print now where she juxtaposes Aloha shirts with Hawaiian design prints, the artist reveals the colonial violence hidden in the production and consumption of tourist fantasy spaces.
+Joiri Minaya, a multidisciplinary artist, destabilizes historic and contemporary representations of Indigenous identity by concealing bodies in tropical pattern design and fabric.
+In her series I can wear tropical print now where she juxtaposes “Aloha” shirts with Hawaiian-style design prints, the artist reveals the colonial violence hidden in the production and consumption of tourist fantasy spaces.

-In dialogue with curator Drew Kahuʻāina Broderick, Akamine and Minaya will explore the Hawaiian flag and Hawaiian-style quilt aesthetics from a post-colonial perspective.
-The history of Hawaiian weaving, design and pattern will serve as a springboard for a broader consideration of tropicalism, and its entanglement with settler colonialism and the appropriation of lands and traditions.
+In dialogue with artist and curator Drew Kahuʻāina Broderick, Akamine, Cornish and Minaya will explore the Hawaiian flag quilt and tropical aesthetics from a post-colonial perspective.
+The history of Hawaiian textile design and pattern will serve as a springboard for a broader consideration of tropicalism, and its entanglement with settler colonialism and the appropriation of Indigenous lands and traditions.

 Space is limited; advance registration is required.
 Please consider making a donation when you register to support ongoing virtual programming.
 Instructions for joining with a Zoom link and password will be provided by email upon registration confirmation under “Additional Information.”
 Closed captioning will be provided in English.
 For questions or to request accessibility accommodations, please email publicprograms@folkartmuseum.org.